 Well, when any prayers fall out of the gaps in the walls, they are not thrown away.

-As a mark of respect, the religious authorities store the notes along with old prayer books and any scrap of paper that has the name of God on it.
+As a mark of respect, the religious authorities store the notes.
+They store them along with old prayer books and any scrap of paper with the name of God on it.

 There are texts hundreds of years old still stored in the storage buildings or genizas.
 And the Jewish religious authorities still store prayers the same way today.